LittleGreenViper/PassKeysDemo/Server/README.md

     require_once "../pkd/Config.php";
     new PKDServer();

 The `acme-challenge` directory is used by the server's SSL implementation.
-Ignore it.
+Your server may or may not have it.
+Ignore it, and leave it alone, if it's there.

+The `composer.lock` file is an artifact of the composer update.
+Leave it there.

-The .htaccess file is not always necessary, but I found that I had to ensure that the `apple-app-site-association` file had to be specifically coerced into presenting as JSON, so it looks like this:
+The .htaccess file is not always necessary, but I found that I had to ensure that the `apple-app-site-association` file had to be explicitly coerced into presenting as JSON, so it looks like this:

     <IfModule mod_headers.c>
       <Files "apple-app-site-association">